jschlachet/6502-monitor/README.md

 # 6502 Monitor

-Welcome to my homebrew computer's monitor.
+A simple monitor for my homebrew computer.

+## Hardware Requirements

-The hardware design is largely based on Garth Wilson's [6502 Primer](https://wilsonminesco.com/6502primer/).
-The hardware is what I'm calling [6502-board-rev2](https://github.com/jschlachet/6502-board-rev2).
+The monitor is custon designed for my [6502-board-rev2](https://github.com/jschlachet/6502-board-rev2) computer.
+Its design is largely based on Garth Wilson's [6502 Primer](https://wilsonminesco.com/6502primer/).

+Interaction is through the serial port via the ACIA headers.
+I'm using a [DSD Tech SH-U09C5 USB to TTL](https://www.amazon.com/DSD-TECH-SH-U09C5-Converter-Support/dp/B07WX2DSVB) adapter.

 ## Software Requirements
 1. [cc65](https://cc65.github.io) for its assembler and linker.